Cheap Provisional Driver Insurance

 - Opt to learn to drive in a car in a lower insurance group: If you do make the decision to buy a car that you’ll use to learn to drive in – or if your family members have a number of cars and you are able to choose which one you will use when learning to drive – it’s usually best to opt for a car in a lower insurance group, as this could reduce the cost of your premiums.

 Beyond those steps, it’s important that you compare quotes from a wide range of providers when you’re learning to drive.
 That way you’re more likely to find the right provisional policy at a price that won’t break the bank.

-Still, have questions about car insurance for learner drivers?
+Still, have questions about car insurance for provisional drivers?
 There’s a good chance we’ve covered them below.

-Are black box policies an option for learner drivers?
+Are black box policies an option for provisional drivers?

-Yes, many companies that provide telematics insurance (or black box insurance, as it’s more commonly known) are willing to offer this type of policy to provisional drivers, and it’s definitely an option that’s worth exploring.
+Yes, when you’re taking out provisional driver insurance you should find that many companies that provide telematics insurance (or black box insurance, as it’s more commonly known) are willing to provide you with this type of policy, and it’s definitely an option worth considering.

-Telematics insurance can reduce a driver’s premiums by offsetting some of the risk associated with the fact that the driver doesn’t have a track record of safe driving, so this could be a useful option for learner drivers.
+Telematics insurance can reduce a driver’s premiums by offsetting some of the risk associated with the fact that the driver doesn’t have a track record of safe driving, so this could be a useful option for provisional licence holders.

 However, it’s important to bear in mind that the ‘black box’ that is installed in your vehicle will track every aspect of your driving, so this type of policy could prove to be even more expensive than regular provisional driver insurance if you break the speed limit or fail to obey other rules of the road.